arrayfire/arrayfire/docs/pages/vectorization.md

 a = a + 1;                    // [1, 10]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some of the vectorized mathematical functions of Arrayfire include:
+Most Arrayfire functions are vectorized.
+A small subset of these include:

 Operator Category                                           | Functions
 ------------------------------------------------------------|--------------------------